freeCodeCamp/freeCodeCamp/guide/english/algorithms/sorting-algorithms/radix-sort/index.md

 The idea is to extend the CountSort algorithm to get a better time complexity when k goes O(n2).
 Here comes the idea of Radix Sort.

+LSD radix sort: First uses the least significant character to order all element, then the second-least significant element, and so on.
+MSD radix sort: First uses the most significant character to order all element, then the second-most significant element, and so on.

 Algorithm:

 For each digit i where i varies from the least significant digit to the most significant digit of a number